sa-si-dev/virtual-select/docs/examples.md

 ## Add image/icon

-Use `labelRenderer` callback function to add image, icon, or custom content
+Use `labelRenderer` callback function to add image, icon, or custom content to itmes Use `selectedLabelRenderer` callback function to add image, icon, or custom content to selected item

 <div id="with-image-select"></div>